IsaacScript/isaacscript/packages/docs/docs/main/features.md

 - Because Lua is not type safe, it is easy to shoot yourself in the foot after making even the smallest typo.
 You end up spending more time running around in-game to test/debug run-time errors than you do writing actual code.
 - There are no switch statements, assignment operators, increment/decrement operators, optional function arguments, array/object destructuring, map/filter/reduce, etc.
 - With no automatic importing, you are stuck between using monolithic files (messy), or manually typing "require" over and over (tedious).
-- While the tooling in Lua has gotten better in the past few years (e.g. [the Lua language server](https://github.com/sumneko/lua-language-server)), it still doesn't hold a candle to what TypeScript has to offer.
+- While the in-editor tooling in Lua has gotten better in the past few years (e.g. [the Lua language server](https://github.com/sumneko/lua-language-server)), it still doesn't hold a candle to what TypeScript has to offer.

 After five years of programming Isaac mods in Lua, I got frustrated enough to take a [level 2 action](https://www.lesswrong.com/posts/guDcrPqLsnhEjrPZj/levels-of-action) - to build the ultimate Isaac developer experience, using TypeScript as a basis.
 The improvement is so significant that once you start, you will never go back.
 Here's a short list of features: